 Afrikaners VS Afrika

-In ’n Ander Tongval (A Change of Tongue), Antjie Krog remarks on how she grappled with the translation of the word “African” during her translation of Nelson Mandela’s Long Walk to Freedom.
+In ’n Ander Tongval (A Change of Tongue), Antjie Krog remarks on how she grappled with the translation of the word “African” during the translation process of Nelson Mandela’s Long Walk to Freedom.
 She explains part of her reasoning as follows (2005:304): a person from America would be labelled an Amerikaner, thus in Afrikaans a person from Africa should be labelled an Afrikaner.

 Even though her deduction makes sense, the word Afrikaner has always had its roots in a very exclusive and very white South African group.